 If your car drives 500-600 miles while you sleep there are a lot of interesting places you could “wake up in” tomorrow morning.
 Maybe the beach?
 Maybe the mountains?

 If you can go close to 1000 miles, would you ever fly domestically again?

 So now let’s look to the future and you own an FSD car, and it has a 600-800 mile range.

 Now imagine you do have that range every day and your car can go make money for you while you are at work.
-Your car now is not making $30k per year, it is making $60+k per year for you.
+Your car now is not making 60+k per year for you.